-In Figure 2, the block diagram of the implemented robot controller is available.
-The control unit is connected to the PC with simulation environment (SEPC) via the Interface Block.
+In Figure 1, the block diagram of the implemented robot controller is available.
+The control unit is connected to the PC (where the simulation environment is located) via the Interface Block.
 Through this block, data from the simulation are received and in the opposite direction, instructions about the movement of the robot are sent back.

-The robot controller is composed of various blocks, their function is described in [12].
+The robot controller is composed of various blocks, their function is described in [7].
 Here, we only summarize the main characteristics of every component.
-The central block of the robot controller is a bus through which the communication between blocks is accomplished.
-The Position Evaluation Unit (PEU) calculates the position of the robot in the maze and provides them to other units as coordinates x and y.
+The central block of the robot controller is a bus through which the communication between each block is accomplished.
+The Position Evaluation Unit (PEU) calculates position of the robot in the maze and provided them to other units as coordinates x and y.
 The Barrier Detection Unit (BDU) uses four sensors and provides information about the distance to the surrounding barriers as four-bit vector.
 Map updating provided by the Map Unit (MU) is based on the information about the position of the robot and the four-bit barriers vector.
-The Map Memory Unit (MMU) stores the information about the up-todate map.
-Path Finding Unit (PFU) implements simple iteration algorithm for finding a path through the maze.
+The Map Memory Unit (MMU) stores the information about the up-to-date map.
+Path Finding Unit (PFU) implements simple iteration algorithm for finding a path through the maze according to the information about the current and the desired target position.
 The mechanical parts of the robot are driven by the setting of the speed in the required direction of the movement by the Engine Control Module (ECM).